-The museum also does a good job of telling the tale of the battle of Troy and the subsequent Homeric poems, which the empire played such an important role in.
+The museum also does a good job of telling the tale of the Battle of Troy and the subsequent Homeric poems, in which the empire played such an important role.

 Exactly what in those stories is true is still debated to this day.
 There is no question, though, about the importance of the Mycenaean empire and the evidence of it that remains.

 What about Tiryns?

 I can’t really talk about Mycenae without also mentioning Tiryns, another of the ancient Mycenaean cities.

 That’s because Tiryns has been combined with Mycenae to create one of the World Heritage Sites in Greece – and it’s only about 20 kilometres away, very close to the city of Nafplio.